jnschilling/in-demo-brochure/docs/source/whatisais.rst

 .. warning::

-   The following points should be considered when using information conveyed by AIS:
+   The following points should be considered when using information conveyed by AIS :

-      -Always bear in mind that other ships may not be equipped with AIS; an AIS station installed on another ship might transmit incomplete, erroneous or not updated information; AIS may fail; or AIS might be switched off.
+      - Always bear in mind that other ships may not be equipped with AIS; an AIS station installed on another ship might transmit incomplete, erroneous or not updated information; AIS may fail; or AIS might be switched off.
-      -Not all shore infrastructures are equipped with AIS base stations, e.g. locks and Vessel Traffic Service (VTS) centres.
+      - Not all shore infrastructures are equipped with AIS base stations, e.g. locks and Vessel Traffic Service (VTS) centres.
-      -Users should ensure that they are able to correctly interpret the data received.
+      - Users should ensure that they are able to correctly interpret the data received.
-      -AIS is purely an additional source of information.
+      - AIS is purely an additional source of information.
 It does not replace navigational aids such as radar, but is intended to support them.